RoZZaH/glebe/README.md

 Initially I concentrated on getting a responsive header with navigation that would adapt to different resolutions.
 Then I implemented similiar sections or content splits as the original site such as two columns and one third / two thirds columns.
 I used page sections, floated images and dividers where appropriate, i.e. for longer pages, and designed 'components' for repeatable blocks of code such as the event posts and the art collection cards.

 ### Surface
 I tried to use a restrained palette to compliment the images and furnishings of the house.
 I also used a serif font for headings but sans-serif for easy reading and scaling on the main content.
-I used css effects such as <pre>blend mode</pre>, border image, <pre>clip-path</pre> and <pre>object-fit</pre> rather than treat the images in a graphics package.
+I used css effects such as <code>blend mode</code>, border image, <code>clip-path</code> and <code>object-fit</code> rather than treat the images in a graphics package.

 ## Technologies
 1. HTML